Founded in 2002, California-based AmaWaterways has expanded to include over 20 ships sailing in Europe, Asia and Africa.

 Top AmaWaterways Ships

-AmaWaterways focuses on Europe's Rhine, Danube, Mosel and Main rivers using its own ships, and also offers options in Russia, Africa, France and Vietnam mostly through leased boats.
+AmaWaterways focuses on Europe's Rhine, Danube, Rhone, Saone, Seine, Mosel and Main rivers using its own ships, and chartering a ship in Portugal's Douro.
+The line also offers options in Africa, France, Vietnam and Cambodia.
 Though its itineraries are international, AMA cruises are typically aimed at English-speaking passengers from North America, the United Kingdom and Australia.

 Entertainment is focused on local customs and culture -- performances by European dancers or an orchestral group keep passengers occupied in the evenings.
 There are also some more down-to-earth offerings such as an always entertaining crew talent show and wacky trivia night.

 AmaWaterways' passengers tend to be 50-plus, experienced, well-educated travelers with a strong interest in culinary arts and active exploration.
 Geographically, passengers are strongly drawn from North America, but the cruise line attracts a solid representation from the U.K. and Australia